retooth2/xenharmlib/doc/quickstart.rst

 ------------------------

 Xenharmlib offers a few basic components that serve as the building blocks for deriving common tunings.
-One of the most widespread are tunings with equal divisions of the octave (:class:`~xenharmlib.core.tunings.EDOTuning`), which includes the standard contemporary Western tuning.
+The most widespread are tunings with equal divisions of the octave (:class:`~xenharmlib.core.tunings.EDOTuning`), which include the standard contemporary Western tuning.

 .. testcode::